commonsharp/SurvivalProject-Server/README.md

 **@guild-leave** - leaves your guild.

 # TODO
+- [ ] The option to send send a reject message (after an invitation) is grayed out for some reason.
+If I manage to fix it, I need to make sure it actually works.
 - [ ] Some premium cards also give you elements when you purchase them.
 - [ ] Change every saveUser call to a shorter SQL query to reduce database operations.
 - [ ] Rename each SQL table according to the naming convention.